✦ Scandinavian-inspired design, curated for modern living

 Auto-Shutoff And Drainage

 What makes a dehumidifier safe to leave unattended is usually a mix of built-in safeguards and smart drainage.
-With auto-shutoff, the unit stops when the tank fills, so you won’t get overflow or mess.
-Continuous drainage lets you route water through a hose or pump, keeping it running unattended with less hassle.
-To keep freedom and peace of mind, check:
+With auto-shutoff, the unit stops when the tank fills.
+With continuous drainage, water leaves through a hose or pump so the bucket does not need constant emptying.
+Before you rely on either feature, check:

 Built-In Safety Controls